mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 #> [1] TRUE
 ```

-You can also count components using the "count_components" function.
+You can also count components using the `count_components` function.

 ```r